github/codeql/docs/language/learn-ql/cpp/private-field-initialization.rst

 Refinement 4—simplifying the query
 ----------------------------------

 Finally we can simplify the query by using the transitive closure operator.
 In this final version of the query, ``c.calls*(fun)`` resolves to the set of all functions that are ``c`` itself, are called by ``c``, are called by a function that is called by ``c``, and so on.
 This eliminates the need to make a new predicate all together.
-For more information, see `Transitive closures <https://help.semmle.com/QL/ql-handbook/recursion.html#transitive-closures>`__ in the QL language handbook.
+For more information, see `Transitive closures <https://help.semmle.com/QL/ql-handbook/recursion.html#transitive-closures>`__ in the QL language reference.

 .. code-block:: ql